Jade Helm 15 conspiracy theories: Polls

 A survey by Public Policy Polling between May 7 and May 10, 2015, found that 32% of 685 Republican primary voters believed "the government is trying to take over Texas", 40% believed "the government is not trying to take over Texas" and 28% were "unsure".

 Russian disinformation

 Clint Watts and two others in the FBI began to notice Russian disinformation campaigns starting in April 2014.
 Watts said that Russian-driven efforts to spread misinformation were involved with Jade Helm 15.
 In 2017, Facebook shut down a page called "Heart of Texas" which was found to be associated with a Russian company promoting disinformation, including promoting the Jade Helm conspiracy.

 On May 3, 2018, The Texas Tribune reported that Michael Hayden, a former director of the CIA and NSA said that the "hysteria" surrounding the training exercise "was fueled by Russians wanting to dominate 'the information space.'"
 Hayden said that Russian bots were used to spread misinformation.

+The Texas Observer's Christopher Hooks acknowledged the involvement of Russian bots but argued that blaming them for the controversy was an inversion of cause-and-effect, and that "Russian trolls simply echoed existing dysfunctions in American politics" rather than causing them.
+Hooks said that the problem was the paranoia and fear present in Texas politics, and blamed Texas politicians, including Governor Abbott, who cater to this conspiratorial fringe.